Potractor/demoapplication/README.md

-this is for testing webhook for jenkins build
+this is for testing webhook